 WHY AM I RUNNING

-After 16 years serving on Manhattan Community Board Five, I want to bring our voice to Albany, to serve the needs of our district.
+After 17 years serving on Manhattan Community Board Five, I want to be your voice with our Democratic Party.
 Issues such as affordable housing, homelessness, education, or healthcare are the reason why I am running.

 A FIGHTING HEART FOR THE COMMUNITY